- 1 Adding a glossary entry

 Once you've saved your comment, Moodle will display all of the comments for the entry.
 When you return to the main glossary page, you'll see a new message next to the speech balloon telling you how many comments there are for the entry.

-Exporting glossary entries to another glossary
+Exporting a set of glossary entries to another glossary

 Glossary entries can be exported and then imported into another glossary.